felipeskroski-zz/minilog/README.md

    export FLASK_DEBUG=1
    flask run
    ```
-   To test with Gunicorn use
+   To test with Gunicorn for heroku deployment use
    ```
    gunicorn -b localhost:5000 -w 4 main:ap --log-file
    ```